Bipartite quantum states admitting a causal explanation: Spatial versus temporal correlations

 \subsection{Entanglement does not imply temporal incompatibility}

 In this section, we generalize Theorem~\ref{thm:tempcompSB} by working with \emph{arbitrary} bipartite states $\tau\in\Alg{A}\otimes\Alg{B}$, not necessarily separable states.
 More precisely, we provide necessary and sufficient conditions for a general state $\tau$ to be temporally compatible.
 In doing so, we will still utilize the map $\mathcal{D}$ from Theorem~\ref{thm:splittemporalmap}.
-Interestingly, $\mathcal{D}$ only depends on $\rho_{\Alg{A}}=\Tr_{\Alg{B}}[\tau]$ and is therefore a quantum channel regardless of whether or not $\tau$ is separable or entangled.
-To state and prove our necessary and sufficient conditions for temporal compatibility, we recall the notion of distortion from Ref.~\cite{hughston1993complete}.
+Note that $\mathcal{D}$ only depends on $\rho_{\Alg{A}}=\Tr_{\Alg{B}}[\tau]$ and is therefore a quantum channel whether $\tau$ is separable or entangled.